 Please schedule an appointment using the "Advice and Feedback booking Form" link on this page.

 I am Associate Professor in Political Theory in the Department of Politics and International Studies.

-Before coming to Warwick, she was a Fellow by Examination at Magdalen College, University of Oxford (2016-18) and Associate Lecturer in Political Theory at the Department of Politics at the University of York (2015-16).
-She completed her DPhil (2016) at Nuffield College, University of Oxford.
+Before coming to Warwick, I was a Fellow by Examination at Magdalen College, University of Oxford and Associate Lecturer in Political Theory at the Department of Politics at the University of York.
+I completed my DPhil at Nuffield College, University of Oxford.

-For 2018 – 19 I am module director for and teaching on:
+For 2021-22 I am module director for:

 - PO134: Justice, Democracy and Citizenship

 Wells, Katy.
 "Homelessness and Freedom".
 Critical Review of International Social and Political Philosophy (2022).

 Wells, Katy.
 "Crucial Options: Dagan on Self-Determination and Structural Pluralism".
 King's Law Journal (2022).

 Jenkins, David, Katy Wells & Kimberley Brownlee.
 "Adequate Housing in a Pandemic".
 In Political Philosophy in a Pandemic, ed.
 Fay Niker and Aveek Bhattacharya (Bloomsbury, 2021).